INTERSECT-training/packaging/_episodes/01-environment.md

-The session function will be given a `nox.Session` object that has various useful methods. `.install` will install things with pip, and `.run` will run a command in a sesson.
+The session function will be given a `nox.Session` object that has various useful methods. `.install` will install things with pip, and `.run` will run a command in a session.
 The `.run` command will print a warning if you use an executable outside the virtual environment unless `external=True` is passed.
 Errors will exit the session.